The only justice is to follow the sincere intuition of the soul, angry or gentle. Anger is just, and pity is just, but judgement is never just.

+Animals are my most outstanding teachers.
 Occasionally, I foster dogs in need, primarily Dobermans.
 Each time I accept a new dog, I vow it will be the last time, yet I cannot resist stepping into the lives of these animals.

-Tears of joy mixed with sorrow come when they find their forever home.
+So, I say yes, hoping the transition will be swift and smooth.
+Tears of joy mixed with sorrow come when they find their forever kind and gentle home.

-I will then curl up with Joie, my soul dog, letting her know she did a great deed, showing love and affection to these dogs in transition.
+My heart breaks a little each time, but then I will curl up with Joie, my soul dog, letting her know she did a great deed, showing love and affection to these dogs in transition.

+For most animals and dogs especially, the pack is where safety lies.
+Antoinette quickly assessed me as the pack leader and sought me out for direction and guidance.
 As I observed her, I recognized her struggle to fit in.
 She made mistakes, peeing on the floor, jumping on the furniture, and displaying signs of dominance and aggression.
 She wanted me alone and would push Joie away.

 Joie and I had our work cut out for us.